breacons/mood-detection-app/README.md

 With the backend running everything should just work.
 To trigger some backend flows, you can push messages to different sockets that trigger the above flows as well.
 Check /services/socket/index.ts for more.

+This PoC should give you a pretty good idea of what we have in mind.
+Surely there are countless things we could improve on, but we hope it gets the message across!
+Let us know what you think.

 # Video demo
 Our amazing Kristof made a beautiful demo of all of these flows and we even show our acting skills.
 Check it out here: [WE DONT HAVE A LINK YET]